 Revenue Sharing Through Content Publishing

 We strongly recommend publishers to keep away from these type of content hosting platforms.
-When you have an AdSense account, you can easily register a domain and apply and show the advertisements to get full revenue.
+When you have an AdSense account, you can easily create a new site and show advertisements to get full revenue.
 Finally, there are also plenty of AdSense alternatives available which you can try for making money from your websites.

 In earlier days of AdSense, there were so many revenue sharing websites working like agents between publishers and Google.
 Though, publishers can apply directly for AdSense account, these sites created an image that they can help in getting quick approval.
 This is completely wrong as Google does not offer any special process for applications through revenue sharing sites.
 Nowadays, there are fewer sites still offer revenue sharing in different methods like content publishing.
 Even, this is not a good idea to publish content on some other platform.
 You can easily publish content on your site and earn all revenue from your AdSense account.